SiR Stays Humble As His Presence in the Industry Grows

 Not many manage to find themselves in the likes of their idols, but with SiR’s continued influence in the R&B scene, he’s managed to sign with Top Dawg Entertainment.
 Without a doubt, SiR’s involvement with artists such as Jill Scott to Jay Rock has finally put him in the spotlight for good reason.

 Through the years, SiR has added many big names to his resume.
 Working as an engineer for Tyrese Gibson, co-writing for Stevie Wonder and being featured on Jay Rock’s “The Ways” are all impressive feats that represent his continued growth and diversity of skills.
-While he could easily spout off on his many successfully ventures, he has managed to stay modest and thanks all who gave him chances along the way.
+SiR has managed to stay modest and thanks all who gave him chances along the way.

 In 2012, he released his first mixtape, Wooden Voodoo, and two years later, Long Live Dilla came out in a similar fashion.
 While these first two bodies of work went down quietly without much success, HER and Seven Sundays were much different and finally proved his worth.